CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 In examples of terminal _usage_, use `bash` as the language.

+__Only use in-line code styling (`like this`) for code, and nothing else.__ File names should be represented in plaintext, like this.cpp.
+Unix commands may be represented as in-line code.

 ### 5. Lists

 Nested, unordered lists are okay. __Nested, ordered lists are not okay.__ Why?
 Because it looks disgusting.
 Example: